rschristopher/rschristopher.github.io/src/criticisms/index.md

  *a lot*
- -- especially from journalists and so-called experts, and yet despite the constant criticism, it's nearly impossible to find critics that understand
+ -- especially from journalists and so-called experts, and yet despite this abundance of criticism, it seems impossible to find critics that understand
  Bitcoin, let alone demonstrate their understanding.